Ritvikshah2000/MotionScents/README.md

-# nwHacks2020
+# MotionScents(NWHacks2020)
 > Gestures to control essential oil diffusers

 ## Roles:
-Ali- interfacing raspberry pi and the web app using python Ritvik- Developing and training a gesture recognition model using Google's autovision api, as well as setting up communications with the web app and GCP
+Ali- interfacing raspberry pi and the web app using python.

+Ritvik- Developing and training a gesture recognition model using Google's autovision api as well as setting up communications with the web app and GCP.

-Edwin - Responsible for developing a node js web app from scratch Adam - Responsible for configuring the raspberrypi and the diffuser
+Edwin - Responsible for developing a node js web app from scratch.

+Adam - Responsible for configuring the raspberrypi and the diffuser.

 ## Inspiration